MikkelSchubert/adapterremoval/docs/detailed_overview.rst

    PE: [Adapter 2' ----][Read 1 ------------]
                  [Read 2' ------------][Adapter 1 ----]

 Note that adapter 2 and read 2 are both reverse complemented in the above.
-If multiple adapters are specified using ``--adapter-list``, then alignment is carried out with each adapter or adapter pair to find the best alignment.
+If multiple adapters are specified using ``--adapter-table``, then alignment is carried out with each adapter or adapter pair to find the best alignment.

 If the best alignment covers at least ``--merge-threshold`` bases, then the sequences are considered to be overlapping.
 For paired end reads the inferred adapter sequences are always trimmed, while for single end reads the overlap must be at least ``--min-adapter-overlap`` bases before the sequence is trimmed (if specified).
 If the ``--merge`` option is set and the best alignment is at least ``--merge-threshold`` long, then the two reads are merged into a single sequence (paired end mode only).